 This refers to a tree that is lifted from the field without soil attached and is by far the most economic method of production.
 However, this can only be done during the dormant season (November to March) and each species will only survive this method at a certain height.
 For example.
 An Oak tree is unlikely to survive bareroot planting over 1.5m tall, whereas a Wild Cherry is perfectly planted bareroot at 3-4m tall.
 Most forms of small hedging is supplied bareroot.

-Half Standard Tree
+Half Standard Trees

 A tree usually growing on in the nursery for sale during the following year, or a plant with a 1.2m clear steam and a ball or mop head on top.
+Ilex, Ligustrum and Photinia are the most popular half standard trees on the market.

 Quarter Standard Tree